amitness/NC/README.md

 ![Imgur](http://i.imgur.com/G2HC8Zr.gif)

-## Idea
-The idea is to implement a simple browser extension that:
+## How the extension works

-- Fetches latest currency exchange rate in the morning and caches it
+- The extension fetches latest currency exchange rate in the morning and caches it
 - Converts all prices on webpages in foreign currency to equivalent NC.

-For example, when you visit Amazon.com, you'll get all prices in $X replaced with Rs.
+For example, when you visit amazon.com, you'll get all prices in $X replaced with Rs.
 XXX.

 #### Before
 ![Imgur](http://i.imgur.com/I2E7vhi.png)